tskit-dev/tsdate/docs/tutorial.rst

 the age of the historic samples to constrain the ages of these alleles.
 Finally, we reinfer the tree sequence, using the date estimates from tsdate and the historic constraints rather than the frequency of the alleles to order mutations in ``tsinfer``.
-Historic samples are added to the ancestors tree sequence as `*proxy nodes*, in addition to being used as samples <https://tsinfer.readthedocs.io/en/latest/api.html?highlight=proxy#tsinfer.AncestorData.insert_proxy_samples>`_.
+Historic samples are added to the ancestors tree sequence as `proxy nodes, in addition to being used as samples <https://tsinfer.readthedocs.io/en/latest/api.html?highlight=proxy#tsinfer.AncestorData.insert_proxy_samples>`_.

 ++++++++++++++++++++++++++++++